christopher-k-c/SEI-64_PROJECT_THREE/thephonograph/readme.md

 ### Challenges

-As a Team we did find it challenging to fully understand what happens in the background with the CBVs, as the code is a lot shorter and less obvious than express, it's not always immediate to fully comprehend and subsequently work with the code.
-We did struggle understanding how to pull the data from models that were linked by relationships and show it on the page (eg. how to display the Artist name from the Record page considering that the relationship was a many too many).
-We decided to implement a CSS Library that we did not use during the lectures before, Tailwind, and does take time and understanding to be able to fully make the best out of these kind of features.
-When debugging we did run a vast amount of Google searches and the answers that we get from the web are not always the easiest to understand/implement due to the wide amount of different ways in which developers work, especially based on their experience.
+As a team we found it challenging to fully understand what happens in the background with the CBVs, as the code is a lot shorter and less obvious than express, it's not always immediately clear what the issue is.

+We struggled to understand how to pull data from models that were linked by relationships and show it on the page (eg. how to display the Artist name from the Record page considering that the relationship was many too many).
+In the end we realised that the Artist was stored as an array, which was why simple dot notation failed to yield a result, therefore we needed to employ a for loop in the form of backend Django programming, this would give us the Artist in the Records detail page.

+We decided to implement Tailwind CSS Library, which we did not have experience with and does take time to understand to make full use of the features that it offers.
+In the future I will hold off from implementing a framework or library that I do not have experience with, when the timeline for the project is so strict.

+When debugging we ran a vast number of Google searches and the answers that we got were not always the easiest to understand or implement due to the variety of ways in which developers work, especially based on their experience.

 ### Features to be added in the future

 - The password reset email only gets sent to the Terminal at the moment, the link fully works and the functionality fully works, but it would be good to have it as an actual sent email instead.
-As well, we could implement a verification email to be sent upon registration of a new User.
+We could also implement a verification email to be sent upon registration of a new User.
-- Implement on the homepage a carousel showing the latest record that have been added to the database.
+- Implement on the homepage, a carousel showing the latest record that has been added to the database.
 - Different levels of privileges based on the User type.
 - User profile page.
 - Make the app fully responsive.
 - Install Tailwind with the config file, rather than just import it via the link, to fully explore how to personalise it.
 - Embed Youtube video related to Artist/Record on the detail pages.
 - Utilise a third party API, in this case Discogs API and include pagination.
 - Create a Label model that behaves in a similar way to the Artist model.

+### Key Learnings & Wins

+- Enhanced my understanding of Django Framework and relational databases i.e. PostgreSQL.
+- Experience reading Documentation and implementing functionality based on that research.
+- Template extending is a great way to write something once but render as much as you like, this was something we were quick to implement.
+- Unlike in MongoDB, we were required to manually migrate major changes to the database in PostgreSQL, this was something that as a team we had to keep a watchful eye on.
+- Class Based Views took some time for me to get my head around.
+- We would have benefited from more research at the beginning of the project into a Tailwind CSS framework, which if installed using the Tailwind CLI would have been customizable and production ready, however we used Tailwind Play CDN which is only for development purposes and was a decision made due to time constraints.

+### Bugs

+- The application is not fully responsive, in the future i would like to make it fully responsive but by using the Tailwind CSS framework.
+- The crate is broken, when trying to view, create and add to the create.